 Martin R Cowie

-Dr Cowie’s studies and reviews have been featured in a variety of peer-reviewed journals, including The Lancet, European Heart Journal, British Medical Journal, Heart and the International Journal of Cardiology.
-He is a member of the editorial board of Heart, The British Journal of Diabetes and Vascular Diseases, and Cardiovascular Diabetology.
+Prof Cowie’s studies and reviews have been published in a variety of peer-reviewed journals, including The Lancet, European Heart Journal, British Medical Journal, Heart and International Journal of Cardiology.
+He is a member of the editorial boards of Heart, The British Journal of Diabetes and Vascular Diseases and Cardiovascular Diabetology.